davidguttman/cssify/README.md

 # cssify #

-Simple middleware and method for Browserify to add css styles to the browser.
+A simple Browserify v2 transform for adding required styles to the browser.

 # Example